MriP/Regression-Practice/assignment1.md

 We will be using the entire data set for our analysis.
 The dataset is available [here](https://d396qusza40orc.cloudfront.net/phoenixassets/data-management-visualization/gapminder.csv)

+The purpose of this study is to determine if the suicide rate depends on any of the other variables.

 ## Data Collection Procedures

 The data for the study comes from the figures/metrics reported for the 15 variables for each of the 213 countries.